UAB-Extsy/xtsy-token-contract/README.md

 # XTSY Token

-A professional ERC20 token implementation with capped supply, burnable functionality, and comprehensive security features.
+A professional ERC20 token implementation with capped supply, burnable functionality, and automatic token distribution.
+The token is fully decentralized with no owner functions after deployment.

 ## Features

 - **ERC20 Standard**: Fully compliant with ERC20 token standard
 - **Capped Supply**: Maximum supply of 500 million XTSY tokens
 - **Burnable**: Token holders can burn their tokens using OpenZeppelin ERC20Burnable
-- **Mintable**: Only contract owner can mint new tokens (up to cap)
 - **Automatic Distribution**: All tokens are distributed at deployment according to tokenomics
-- **Ownership Control**: Secure ownership transfer mechanism
+- **Fully Decentralized**: No owner functions - contract is immutable after deployment
 - **Comprehensive Events**: Detailed event emissions for all operations
 - **Security Features**: Custom error handling and input validation